How to budget for a new car

 Working out how much your new car will cost you day-to-day can pay dividends

 When you come to set a budget for buying your new car, don’t make the mistake of thinking that you only need to worry about the asking price.
-Yes, that's going to be a huge expense, but you also need to factor in how much it will cost to run the car.
-There's no point blowing all your hard earned savings on that sporty SUV you’ve had your eye on if the monthly fuel bill subsequently bankrupts you.
+That is, of course, a huge part of the expense but you should also consider how much it will cost to run the car.
+There's no point blowing all your hard earned savings on that sporty SUV you’ve had your eye on if the monthly fuel bill is completely unaffordable.
 Similarly, it's no good buying a car on loan if the monthly repayments stretch your finances so tight you can’t afford to actually drive it.
 You should always work out the running costs on any new car before buying it.
 Here are some tips on how to do that.

 Work out the basics: fuel and tax